angelawyman/javascript-review/2-loops-and-conditionals.md

 - "Case 1" and "Case 2" looks like a numbering system for the cases, but it's not.
 - Case 1 means "Does x match 1?" x is 3, so it doesn't match 1.
 So the document won't write x.
 - Case 2 means "Does x match 2?" x is 3, so it doesn't match 2 So the document won't write x+2.
-- So the default will execute: The document will write x + 5 (3 + 5), which is 8.
+- The default will execute: The document will write x + 5 (3 + 5), which is 8.

 #### The default Keyword